githyj-jang/Omok_RL/README.md

 ## Project Description

-This project focuses on developing a reinforcement learning model to play the game of Omoku.
+This project focuses on developing a reinforcement learning model to play the game of omok.
 The project was conducted using Google Colab.

 ## Problem Definition

-- **State**: The state is represented by a 15x15 board for the game of Omoku.
+- **State**: The state is represented by a 15x15 board for the game of omok.
 - **Reward**:
   - Win: +1
   - Lose: -1